FOREX-Euro, yen surge as risk aversion intensifies; dollar takes a hit

 By Anirban Nag

-LONDON, Aug 24 (Reuters) - The euro hit a 6 1/2-month high and the yen reached a three-month peak against the dollar on Monday as investors dumped riskier assets and flocked to currencies seen as safe havens on fears about a slowdown in the Chinese and global economies.
+LONDON, Aug 24 (Reuters) - The euro hit a 6 1/2-month high and the yen struck a 1 1/2-month peak against the dollar on Monday as investors dumped riskier assets and flocked to currencies often seen as safe havens on fears about a slowdown in the Chinese and global economies.

-The dollar index, which measures the greenback’s performance against a basket of six major currencies, fell 0.9 percent to its lowest in two months as investors pushed back expectations of a rate hike by the Federal Reserve in September.
-The 10-year U.S. Treasury yield fell to 2 percent, diminishing the dollar’s allure.
+The dollar index, which measures the greenback’s performance against a basket of six major currencies fell 0.7 percent to its lowest in two months as investors pushed back expectations of a rate hike by the Federal Reserve in September.
+The 10-year U.S. Treasury yield fell below 2 percent, diminishing the dollar’s allure.

-The euro jumped to $1.1500, its highest level since February, in European trade.
-It last stood at $1.1480, up 0.8 percent on the day, with its sustained rise in the past few weeks likely to cause unease within the European Central Bank.
+The euro jumped to $1.1499, its highest level since February.
+It last stood at $1.1470, up 0.6 percent on the day, with its sustained rise in the past few weeks likely to cause much unease within the European Central Bank.

-The dollar dropped to 120.25 yen, down 1.3 percent to hit is lowest since mid-May.

-European stocks opened more than 3 percent in the red after their Asian counterparts slumped to three-year lows as a rout in Chinese equities threatened to get out of hand.
+The dollar slid to 120.73 yen, down more than a full yen from 121.96 late in New York on Friday, reaching a low last seen on July 9.
+It was last trading at 121 yen, down 0.8 percent in the day.

+Asian stocks slumped to 3-year lows as slide in Chinese equities gathered pace while European stock markets all started the day in the red.
 U.S. stock futures also pointed to deep losses, highlighting the glum sentiment that has overtaken global markets since the Chinese devalued the yuan this month.

+The commodity-linked Australian dollar slid to six-year lows and many less-liquid emerging market currencies plunged on worries about foreign capital outflows after Chinese shares tumbled more than 8 percent.

-Worries about a slowing Chinese economy, and in turn global growth and deflation, engulfed markets after a run on weak economic indicators from China in recent weeks, including Friday’s survey showing a further deterioration in China’s manufacturing activity.
+Worries about a slowing Chinese economy, and in turn global growth, engulfed markets after a run on weak economic indicators from China in recent weeks, including Friday’s survey showing a further deterioration in China’s manufacturing activity.

-The growth and commodity-linked Australian dollar slid to six-year lows and many less-liquid emerging market currencies plunged on worries about foreign capital outflows.

-Traders said while the weakness in the dollar index reflected doubts whether the Federal Reserve will be able to hike interest rates next month, without clear signals from the U.S. central bank so far, many commodity and emerging market currencies would continue to struggle against the greenback.
+Traders said while the weakness in the dollar reflected doubts whether the Federal Reserve will be able to hike interest rates next month, without clear signals from the U.S. central bank so far, many commodity and emerging market currencies would continue to struggle.

-That gave credence to a view that while the dollar was likely to struggle against major and more liquid currencies, it would rise against those in emerging markets.

-“The market may now take the view that the Fed could refrain from hiking rates in September, given volatile equity markets and weak commodity prices,” Morgan Stanley analysts said in a note.
+“In an environment like this, the Fed would usually ease its policy.
+But so far the Fed hasn’t said so, which is amplifying risk for markets,” said Tadashi Matsukawa, head of bond investments in Tokyo at PineBridge Investments.
+(Additional reporting by Ian Chua and Hideyuki Sano; Editing by Andrew Heavens)